Embryonic stem cell

 Pluripotent: Embryonic stem cells are able to develop into any type of cell, excepting those of the placenta.
-Only embryonic stem cells of the morula are totipotent: able to develop into any type of cell, including those of the placenta.
+Only embryonic stem cells of the morula are totipotent:

+to develop into any type of cell, including those of the placenta.

 Embryonic stem cells (ESCs) are pluripotent stem cells derived from the inner cell mass of a blastocyst, an early-stage pre-implantation embryo.
 Human embryos reach the blastocyst stage 4–5 days post fertilization, at which time they consist of 50–150 cells.
 Isolating the inner cell mass (embryoblast) using immunosurgery results in destruction of the blastocyst, a process which raises ethical issues, including whether or not embryos at the pre-implantation stage have the same moral considerations as embryos in the post-implantation stage of development.

 Researchers focus heavily on the therapeutic potential of embryonic stem cells, with clinical use being the goal for many laboratories.
 Potential uses include the treatment of diabetes and heart disease.
 The cells are studied to be used as clinical therapies, models of genetic disorders, and cellular/DNA repair.
 However, adverse effects in the research and clinical processes such as tumors and unwanted immune responses have also been reported.